shbxnkr/shbxnkr/README.md

 ###

 <h4 align="left">Hi, I’m Shobhan Karthish.
-I’m a tech enthusiast with a strong passion for UI/UX design, and I love creating clean, user-friendly interfaces using tools like Figma.
+I’m a tech enthusiast with a strong passion for UI/UX design, and I love creating clean and user-friendly interfaces using tools like Figma.
 Alongside design, I’m also deeply interested in Data Science, Machine Learning, and AI, and enjoy exploring how smart technology can solve real-world problems.<br><br>I’ve worked on projects like AI-powered safety platforms, chatbots, and data-driven dashboards.
 I also enjoy hackathons and have been lucky to win a few, including:<br><br>🥇 Data Analytics Hackathon at IIITDM Kancheepuram<br><br>🥇 ML Mania Challenge at Anna University<br><br>I’m always excited to learn, build, and make a positive impact through tech and design.</h4>

 ###